I tend to get nauseous / I’m prone to sea sickness.

 Just imagine the delight on your youngster’s face as she feels a fish tugging on her line.
 As we like to say “the tug is the drug” and we’re confident your family will want to come back year after year, especially if you elect to ride aboard our…

-The M/V Kudu IIPrivate charter up to six passengers
+M/V SEA FLIGHT II & III Private charter up to six passengers

 Departure Times Call us at 239.263.4949 to confirm the departure times depending on your private boat booking.